 What Happens If You Don’t Use Primer Before Painting?

 Expect an early product failure known as peeling if you do not use a primer before painting.
 Also, since you will need to redo the job, you will spend more time and money.
-Therefore, it would be best to use a primer and avoid these scenarios.
+Therefore, it would be best to avoid these scenarios using a primer.

 So, let’s look at various instances where you need a primer before painting.

 - Skim-Coated or Newly Installed Drywall